DaymondLing/ROCKS.jl/README.md

 - `cumliftcurve`, cumulative actual and predicted lift curves
 - `liftable`, actual and predicted lift tables
 - `cumliftable`, cumulative actual and predicted lift tables

+## Requirements

+The core of this package is straight forward Julia code which should run on Julia versions 1.5 or higher,
+It uses `StatsBase` and `FreqTables` for computations, `Plots` is used for plotting, and `DataFrames` is used to store/print output tables.